COVID-19 Safety Plan

 - We understand that masks should only be considered when other control measures cannot be implemented.
 We have trained workers in the proper use of masks.

-- We have printed the 2 WorkSafe BC documents related to the use of masks, and have them available for each staff member to reference to.
+- We have printed the 2 WorkSafe BC documentsrelated to the use of masks, and have them available for each staff member to refer to.

 - We have disposable gloves for staff to use when needed.

-Reduce the risk of surface transmission through effective cleaning and hygience practices
+Reduce the risk of surface transmission through effective cleaning and hygiene practices

 - We have reviewed the information on cleaning and disinfecting surfaces.